PedroFRCSantos/GUIffmpegCompressor/README.md

 # GUIffmpegCompressor
-Re Encoding videos to try to same memory.
+Re Encoding videos to try to save memory.